Kleo-Karap/M907_ASR_project/README.md

 Since you're plotting mean vlaues of WER ,it's best practice to preprocess the .csv files and eliminate outliers from your datasets in order to avoid misrepresenting your results.
 For this purpose, you can check the notebook "Comparing WER results.ipynb".

 ## Contributor Expectations
-1. Experiment with new datasets apart from LibriSpeech (perhaps domain specific ones)
+1. Experiment with new datasets apart from [MiniLibriSpeech](https://www.openslr.org/31/)  (perhaps domain specific ones)
 2. Adjust the code to add more evaluation metrics on the experiment setting, like (Character Error Rate (CER), Word Information Lost (WIL) or Match Error Rate (MER)

 ## References